Meet Dr. Gorgi

 Our vet neurologist, Dr. Gorgi has been practicing veterinary neurology and neurosurgery in Southern California for over 10 years.
 During this time, the vet neurologist has been responsible for building and expansion of some of the most successful neurology departments in different specialty hospitals in West Los Angeles and Orange County.
 Dr. Gorgi is progressive, integrative, compassionate, and remains at the forefront of all available modalities to treat different neurologic and neurosurgical diseases.
 Dr. Gorgi is an adjunct clinical professor at Western University of Medical Sciences in Pomona, Ca.

-Dr. Gorgi decided to use all his expertise, experience, and compassion as an expert vet neurologist to establish the most sophisticated and advanced veterinary neurological center in Southern California.
+Dr. Gorgi decided to use all his expertise, experience, and compassion as an expert vet neurologist to establish the most sophisticated and advanced veterinary neurological center in Southern California and Orange County.
+By establishing the center more, patients from areas in Long Beach, Corona, Oceanside and the Greater Los Angeles area have access to much need veterinary neurological services.

 Dr. Gorgi has lectured extensively locally, nationally, and internationally in different animal neurology and neurosurgery topics.
 As an expert pet neurologist, he has been invited to the International Symposium in Veterinary Surgery for lecturing and conducting workshops with other renowned vet neurologists in the field of veterinary neurosurgery.
 He has been invited to different universities and veterinary organizations worldwide to further train veterinarians in neurology and neurosurgery.